and the estimates show that consumers in Italy

 .
 Also, the number of gelato shops

-is increasing (by 5%), as the consumer demand is rising.
+is increasing (by 5% in 2016, on a year-to-year basis), as the consumer demand is rising.
 Our team of lawyers in Italy

 can offer legal assistance on the requirements available for this type of activity.